What is Greenwashing?

 A number of energy companies claim green credentials for themselves or for some of their tariffs - but scratch the surface and it’s not what it seems.

-There are three levels of activity that energy companies engage in - they range from the superficial to the impactful.
+There are three degrees of green activity that energy companies engage in - they range from the superficial to the impactful.

 Some companies trade green certificates.